gitter-badger/lpm-sandbox/README.md

 Docker container
 ----------------

 The Linux distribution used is Debian Jessie.
-The dockerfile is based on the debian “quasi-official” version (https://registry.hub.docker.com/_/debian/).
+The dockerfile is based on debian “quasi-official” version (https://registry.hub.docker.com/_/debian/).

 You can pull our current container version using: